 Are thicker guitar string better?

 Thicker strings tend to produce a powerful, louder, and dense tone.
-However, to play with comfort and ease it requires more practice and experience.
+However, playing with comfort and ease requires more practice and experience.

 How do I choose the guitar string?